Home Vancouver Events Calendar Festivals and Events in Vancouver Vancouver’s DTES Heart of the City Festival

 Festival Events

-The 2025 program is packed with new and returning favourites.
-Below are some of the upcoming highlights (exact details are subject to change):
+The 2025 program was packed with new and returning favourites.
+Below were some of the highlights (exact details were subject to change).
+The 2026 festival line-up is to be confirmed.

 Friday, October 31st, 2025

-• Festival Kickoff (6:30 pm, Carnegie Community Centre Theatre) – The festival opens with a Halloween party featuring costumes, a red-carpet photo moment, a prize-filled costume contest, and disco-ball dancing to DJ Maxi.
-Light refreshments are served and this event is free for all.
+• Festival Kickoff (6:30 pm, Carnegie Community Centre Theatre) – The festival opened with a Halloween party featuring costumes, a red-carpet photo moment, a prize-filled costume contest, and disco-ball dancing to DJ Maxi.
+Light refreshments were served and the event was free for all.

-• Famous Last Words (7:00 pm, SFU Djavad Mowafaghian World Arts Centre) – A playful spoken-word showdown where poets “battle” with puppetry, unicorn interpretive dance and audience antics.
-Admission is free, but tickets must be reserved in advance.
+• Famous Last Words (7:00 pm, SFU Djavad Mowafaghian World Arts Centre) – A playful spoken-word showdown where poets battled with puppetry, unicorn interpretive dance and audience antics.
+Admission was free, but tickets had to be reserved in advance.

 Click Heart of the City Festival for the event’s official website.